-Non-adherence with Health Requirements
+Non-adherence with Health Requirements (Language in this section can be inserted into syllabus.)

 - Currently, COVID-19 guidelines for the Fall 2021 semester include face masks for vaccinated and unvaccinated people inside University buildings; therefore, students should not be in classroom spaces when they are out of compliance with these guidelines unless they have an accommodation approved by Student Disability Services. - The University's Academic Conduct and Discipline Policy states that "disorderly behavior that disrupts the academic environment violates the standard of fair access to the academic experience."
 Failure to adhere to health requirements during the COVID-19 emergency will be deemed as disruptive to the classroom and will be enforced following the Academic Conduct and Discipline procedures. - The University of Mississippi has adopted a tiered disciplinary protocol for non-adherence to COVID-19 health requirements.
 This disciplinary protocol is maintained by the Office of Conflict Resolution and Student Conduct: https://conflictresolution.olemiss.edu/covidupdates.